 4. Download a temporary letter of approval and receive your medical marijuana card

 Once the application is complete, you can download a temporary letter of approval and buy your medical marijuana from a licensed dispensary immediately.
 You will receive your medical marijuana card in the mail in approximately 7-10 days.
+Please note that Leafwell will not be sending you a card – this is the state’s work!
 Your certificate will be valid for one year or two years, depending on what you selected from the date of issue.

 What Does my Online Medical Marijuana Evaluation with Leafwell Include?

 Your online medical marijuana evaluation with Leafwell is quick and easy.
-In order to get started, we’ll need you to provide us with some preliminary details as well as some medical records.
+In order to get started, we’ll need you to provide us with some preliminary details as well as some medical records, if you have them.
 These are all passed securely to one of our registered practitioners who can familiarize themselves with your application before your consultation.

 The consultation itself is simple and secure, taking place on our bespoke telemedicine platform.
 You will meet with a Nevada registered practitioner who has experience issuing certificates for medical marijuana to patients for a range of medical issues.
 The registered practitioner will speak with you about why you are applying and ask some questions with regards to your medical conditions and history.